-We went to Madagascar in July to investigate the situation firsthand and will return next month to inspect our beans before shipping.
+We went to Madagascar in July to investigate the situation firsthand and will return next month to inspect our vanilla beans before shipping.
 We had been expecting prices to slide by now.
-We naturally hesitate to make further predictions, but we can’t see how these prices stick.
+Naturally, we hesitate to make further predictions, but we can’t see how these prices stick.
 The question is when will they come down, by how much, and what to do in the meantime.

 We’re sending you this report to provide our best insight, gleaned from our own work on the ground and our partners in Madagascar, as well as global industry sources, to help you make informed decisions.